pawel-jasnowski/Coffee_Quality/README.md

 * [Contact](#contact)

 ## General Information
 Simple coffee quality analysis from dataset available from Coffee Quality Institute - from January 2018.
 Dataset was done by James LeDoux - https://github.com/jldbc/coffee-quality-database.
 I'm interested only in arabica coffee and its quality.
 I would like to explore this dataset and see what stands behind quality points of some arabica coffee.
 Each coffee in this dataset has been reviewed by Coffee Cuper - specialized reviewer that gives coffee quality points.
+Dataset is precleaned - but I have done some extra cleaning.

 Notebook with all preprocessing steps:
 - data preprocessing and cleaning